BoKim-TT/take-care-server/README.md

 # Purpose

-This app could save people time and money when managing their health conditions by remembering the side effects of certain medications or recommendations from their prescribers
+This project aims to improve healthcare outcomes and help users save time and money by having instant access to their medication history and lab results.

 # Features